Where to Sell Personalised Number Plates in Australia (2026)

 Other states: NSW (myPlates), SA (EzyPlates), WA (Department of Transport), ACT, TAS, and NT don't offer dedicated resale platforms.
 Private sales are handled directly between buyer and seller, with the relevant transport authority processing the transfer paperwork.

-Best for: Sellers who want to keep things within the official state system, though reach is limited.
+Best for: Sellers who want to keep things within the official state system, though reach is limited compared to private marketplaces.

 3. General classifieds — Facebook Marketplace, Gumtree